ZuidVolt/Bd-remux-film-encoder/readme.md

 # BD Remux Film Encoder

 A high-performance Python-based tool optimized for Apple Silicon Macs, designed to encode and remux Blu-ray discs into more compact and playable formats while maintaining exceptional quality.

-Disclaimer: This tool is my personal project is expected to be full of bad practices and bad code (and a lot of bugs).
-It's not intended for production use without major modiﬁcations.

 ## 🚀 Features